preeti0103/Project1/README.md

 # Data Analysis:

-*1. Income per Region data*
+**1. Income per Region data**

 ![GTA](Figures/analysis_1.png)

-*2. Merging Housing Prices and Income per Region data*
+**2. Merging Housing Prices and Income per Region data**
 ![GTA](Figures/analysis_2.png)

-*3. Sorting for Years we have both Housing Prices data and Income data for 2010, 2014 and  2017*
+**3. Sorting for Years we have both Housing Prices data and Income data for 2010, 2014 and  2017**
 ![GTA](Figures/analysis_3.png)

-*4. Calculating Housing Price / Income Ratio and creating data frame with relevant data*
+**4. Calculating Housing Price / Income Ratio and creating data frame with relevant data**
 ![GTA](Figures/analysis_4.png)

-*5. Summarizing and plotting Housing Price / Income Ratio per Region data with a Pivot table*
+**5. Summarizing and plotting Housing Price / Income Ratio per Region data with a Pivot table**
 ![GTA](Figures/analysis_5.png)

 # Final Data Tables:

-*Housing Prices*
+**Housing Prices**

 ![GTA](Figures/Housing_Prices.png)

-*Average Annual Income by Region*
+**Average Annual Income by Region**
 ![GTA](Figures/Income_by_Region.png)

 # Conclusions:

-1. Housing prices are increasing, with occasional fluctuations due policy and regulatory changes across all regions.
+**1.** Housing prices are increasing, with occasional fluctuations due policy and regulatory changes across all regions.

 ![GTA](Figures/Housing_Price_per_Region.png)

-2. Housing prices have increased across all regions between 2015 and 2020
-  a.
-The GTA and the Oakville & Milton regions saw the largest increase in price and are the most expensive regions for any type of housing.
+**2.** Housing prices have increased across all regions between 2015 and 2020 **a.** The GTA and the Oakville & Milton regions saw the largest increase in price and are the most expensive regions for any type of housing.

 ![GTA](Figures/ADD_IMAGE_File_NAME.png)

-3. Housing affordability has decreased over time across all regions at different rates.
+**3.** Housing affordability has decreased over time across all regions at different rates.
-  a.
-The price of a house is 14.5 times more than the average income in 2017 in the GTA.
+  **a.** The price of a house is 14.5 times more than the average income in 2017 in the GTA.
-  b.
-4 times more as compared to three years before in 2014 (GTA).
+  **b.** 4 times more as compared to three years before in 2014 (GTA).

 ![GTA](Figures/GTA_Housing_Price_Over_Time.png)
 ![GTA](Figures/Price_to_Income_Ratio.png)

-4. All regions have saw an increase in housing prices since the COVID-19 outbreak
-  a.
-Guelph saw a lower rate of increase in housing prices from January to May (2019 vs. 2020)
-  b.
-Delay in housing market changes due to closing time periods
+**4.** All regions have saw an increase in housing prices since the COVID-19 outbreak **a.** Guelph saw a lower rate of increase in housing prices from January to May (2019 vs. 2020) **b.** Delay in housing market changes due to closing time periods

 ![GTA](Figures/ADD_IMAGE_File_NAME.png)